Fact Sheets Graphic

 Background

-The flagship military treatment facility in the United States Air Force, DGMC provides a full spectrum of care to a prime service area population of more than 500,000 Department of Defense and Department of Veterans Affairs Northern California Health Care System eligible beneficiaries in the immediate San Francisco-Sacramento vicinity from 17 counties covering 40,000 square miles.
+The premiere military treatment facility in the United States Air Force, DGMC provides a full spectrum of care to a prime service area population of more than 500,000 Department of Defense and Department of Veterans Affairs Northern California Health Care System eligible beneficiaries in the immediate San Francisco-Sacramento vicinity from 17 counties covering 40,000 square miles.

 DGMC currently operates with an annual budget of $315 million and is staffed by more than 2,500 personnel, which includes 646 active duty officers, 933 enlisted personnel, 70 Individual Mobilization Augmentee reservists, 311 civil service civilians, 270 contractors, 100 Veterans Affairs personnel, 70 Red Cross workers and 200 highly dedicated military retiree volunteers.